Hurricane (Bob Dylan song): Controversy and re-recording

 Dylan first recorded the song in late July 1975; it featured Scarlet Rivera on violin and Vinnie Bell on Danelectro Bellzouki 12-string guitar.
 Dylan was forced to re-record the song, with altered lyrics, in October 1975 after concerns were raised by Columbia's lawyers that references to Alfred Bello and Arthur Dexter Bradley (the two star witnesses of the case) as having "robbed the bodies" could result in a lawsuit.
 Bello and Bradley had never been accused of such acts.
-Because there was too much leakage on the multitracks to make a vocal "punch in," Dylan decided to re-record the entire song.
+Because there was too much leakage on the multitracks to make a vocal "punch in", Dylan decided to re-record the entire song.
 At this time, he was already rehearsing for his upcoming tour, and the musicians from the Rolling Thunder Revue were still at his disposal.
 Dylan took violinist Rivera, guitarist Steven Soles, bassist Rob Rothstein, drummer Howie Wyeth, and percussionist Luther Rix back into the studio, and a new, faster version of "Hurricane" was recorded with Don DeVito again producing, and Ronee Blakley providing a harmony vocal.
-(There is a noticeable mistake in the 8-minute recording at 4:02 where the backing singer (Blakley) gets her line wrong.
-She sings: "Remember you saw (said) you saw the getaway car.")
 The final version of the song, which runs over eight minutes, was spliced together from two separate takes completed on October 24, 1975.

 Even though some offending lyrics were removed, the song still drew legal action from eyewitness Patricia Graham (Patty) Valentine, who believed that it portrayed her as part of a conspiracy to frame Carter.
 However, her lawsuit was dismissed by a federal district court, and the United States Court of Appeals for the Eleventh Circuit affirmed the dismissal.
-More generally, even with the revised lyrics, "Hurricane" was accused of factual errors.
-The song included a description of Carter as the "number one contender"; according to the May 1966 issue of The Ring, he was ranked ninth around the time of his arrest and had never been ranked higher than third.
-Reporters for the Herald News, a New Jersey newspaper published not far from the scene of the crime, questioned Dylan's objectivity at the time of the song's release and accused him of excessive poetic license.
-Dylan biographer Howard Sounes praised the song but noted "there was no reference to his antagonistic rhetoric, criminal history, or violent temper."
+Dylan biographer Howard Sounes praised the song but noted "there was no reference to [Carter's] antagonistic rhetoric, criminal history, or violent temper".